natashaswan/Dicee-Game-/README.md

 # Dicee-Game-
 Another project that I created as part of my full stack web development bootcamp with Angela Yu from the App Brewery.
+In this project I worked with Math Random and Math Floor methods.
+The styling sheet was provided by Angela.

 <img src="https://drive.google.com/uc?export=view&id=1XHm4UV0yrZGwa6LJD8weUn1zWblkdMS7" alt="dicee project game screenshot" />